“There ain’t no sin and there ain’t no virtue. There’s just stuff people do.”

 Muir lived on the Van Dyke Ranch, one mile East of Daggett.
 The ranch was owned by Theodore Strong Van Dyke, a well-known outdoor writer of the day who shared Muir’s sympathy for nature.

-The old California Agricultural Inspection Station mentioned in John Steinbeck’s The Grapes of Wrath was located in Daggett right across the road from the ski lodge building, formerly the Minneola Land Development Company sales office.
+The old California Agricultural Inspection Station mentioned in John Steinbeck’s The Grapes of Wrath wasn’t Inspection Station #1 located right across the road from the ski lodge building like many believe.
+The inspection station made famous by John Steinbeck was actually inspection station #2, east of Daggett.

 “…Daggett.
 Pop.
 245, alt.
 2006 ft.
 As you approach Daggett from the east, you will be stopped at the CALIFORNIA INSPECTION STATION, located at this point to check cars coming from the east.
 Here all westbound cars are stopped and careful inspection made to prevent unwitting importation of fruit and plant diseases and parasites.